Israeli forces halt Gaza-bound aid boat and detain Greta Thunberg and other activists

 An attempt last month by Freedom Flotilla to reach Gaza by sea failed after another of the group's vessels was attacked by two drones while sailing in international waters off Malta.
 The group blamed Israel for the attack, which damaged the front section of the ship.

 Israel and Egypt have imposed varying degrees of blockade on Gaza since Hamas seized power from rival Palestinian forces in 2007.
-Critics of the blockade say it amounts to collective punishment of Gaza’s roughly 2 million Palestinians.
+Israel says the blockade is needed to prevent Hamas from importing arms, while critics say it amounts to collective punishment of Gaza's Palestinian population.

 Israel sealed Gaza off from all aid in the early days of the war ignited by the Hamas-led attack on southern Israel on Oct.
 7, 2023, but later relented under U.S. pressure.
 In early March, shortly before Israel ended a ceasefire with Hamas, the country again blocked all imports, including food, fuel and medicine.